 Jai Prakash Singh Uttar Pradesh Virat (JP-6)- An Improved Variety of Pigeon pea This new variety has coloured flowers, long leaves and bunchy type pods bearing at the top.
-The seed weight $(19-20 \text{ gram}/\ 100 \text{ seeds})$, number of pods / plant (500-600), big size pods (3-5 inch), number of seeds/pod (5-6) and perennial yield (1st year 12-14 quintal/ acre and 2nd year 14 - 15 quintal/ acre) is higher as compared to the local popular variety.
+The seed weight (19-20 gram/ 100 seeds), number of pods / plant (500-600), big size pods (3-5 inch), number of seeds/pod (5-6) and perennial yield (1st year 12-14 quintal/ acre) and year 14-15 quintal/ acre) is higher as compared to the local popular variety.
 This variety requires less quantity of seed (4-5 kg/acre) and maintenance as compared to other varieties grown in the region.

-48 Richa 2000- An Improved Variety of Pigeon pea This variety has big flowers, long leaves and bunchy type pod bearing at the top.
+KNOWLEDGE FOR HIMALAYAS Richa 2000- An Improved Variety of Pigeon pea This variety has big flowers, long leaves and bunchy type pod bearing at the top.
 Topping is done periodically, which results in bushy growth.
 This variety has synchronous maturity with higher yield (24 quintals/acre), more branches / plant (12-14) and more pods/plant (700 - 800) than other local popular varieties of the region.
-Rathore was given a consolation award in NIF's Fourth National Biennial Competition for Grassroots Innovations and Traditional Knowledge Practices in 2007.
+Rathore was given a consolation award in NIF's Fourth National Competition for Grassroots Innovations and Traditional Knowledge in 2007.

-Rajkumar Rathore Madhya Pradesh
+Rajkumar Rathore Madhya Pradesh 05

-Ishwar Singh Kundu Haryana Herbal Growth Promoter A herbal plant growth promoter, which is effective in protecting the plants from a broad spectrum of pests apart from providing necessary nutrition has been developed.
+Ishwar Singh Kundu Haryana PART II: INNOVATIONS FOR HIMALAYAS Herbal Growth Promoter A herbal plant growth promoter, which is effective in protecting the plants from a broad spectrum of pests apart from providing necessary nutrition has been developed.
 It is named as "Kamaal" meaning wonderful, due to its performance.
 It is effective in field crops as well as in vegetable crops.
-The main ingredients of the product are "aak" (Calotropis gigantea), "reetha" (Sapindus trifoliatus), "dhatura" (Datura metel), "neem" (Azadirachta indica), Tobacco (Nicotiana tabacum), and "bhang" (Cannabis sativa), etc. The innovator won a consolation award in NIF's Fourth National Competition for Grassroots Innovations and Traditional Knowledge Practices in 2007.
+The main ingredients of the product are "aak" (Calotropis gigantea), "reetha" (Sapindus trifoliatus), "dhatura" (Datura metel), "neem" (Azadirachta indica), Tobacco (Nicotiana tabacum), and "bhang" (Cannabis sativa), etc. The innovator won a Consolation Award in NIF's Fourth National Competition for Grassroots Innovations and Traditional Knowledge in 2007.
 He has also been supported under the Micro Venture Innovation Fund of NIF for commercialising "Kamaal".
 The product is a good hit in the local market and is fetching steady income for the innovator.
-This product has also been supplied to the garden in Rashtrapati Bhavan.
+This product has also been supplied for use in the gardens in the Rashtrapati Bhavan with encouraging results.

 Aloe vera Gel Extractor The innovator has developed an effective multipurpose unit capable of pulverizing, steaming, and extraction of gel for herbal applications.
 With this device, the innovator uses the specially designed pressure cooking chamber to extract the essence from Aloe vera.
-Being a compact portable unit, it can be quickly and easily transported and used anywhere, to process herbs and deliver on demand.
+Being a compact portable unit, it can be quickly and easily transported and used anywhere even in the fields, to process herbs and deliver on demand.
 The present machine has a capacity to process 100 kg of Aloe vera per hour.
-The innovator was supported for production and commercialisation through GIAN North from the Micro Venture Innovation Fund at NIF.
+The innovator was supported for production and commercialisation through GIAN North .
 One unit has been sent to Kenya on a pilot basis for application feasibility study in the country.
+Once the feasibility is confirmed, a contract order from the country is expected for more number of units.
+NIF has also filed a patent for the machine in the innovator's name.